 Congressman John B. Larson proudly represents Connecticut's First District.
-Now in his eleventh term, John sits on the influential House Ways and Means Committee—including the Subcommittee on Tax Policy and the Social Security Subcommittee, where he serves as the Chairman.
+Now in his twelfth term, John sits on the influential House Ways and Means Committee—including the Subcommittee on Tax Policy and the Social Security Subcommittee, where he serves as the Chairman.
 Throughout his time in Congress, John has proven himself a staunch advocate for Connecticut's working families, our manufacturing and small business ecosystem, and commonsense solutions for the problems Americans face everyday.

 Born and raised in the federal housing project of Mayberry Village in East Hartford, John is fond of saying he is the product of public housing, public education, and public service.
 His father, Raymond, worked for Pratt & Whitney, while his mother, Pauline, served on the Town Council.
 John graduated from East Hartford High School in 1967 and from Central Connecticut State University (CCSU) in 1971.

 Before entering Congress, John taught history and coached football at George J. Penney High School.
 He was also an owner of Larson & Lysik insurance agency, where he saw firsthand the challenges many small business owners must overcome.
 Following in his mother's footsteps, serving on the East Hartford Board of Education and the East Hartford Town Council.
 In 1982, he was elected to the Connecticut State Senate, beginning a 12-year tenure representing the 3rd Senate District until 1995.
 Larson served as Senate President Pro Tempore for eight years from 1987 to 1995.

 Commonsense Solutions for Connecticut